xVanTuring/sublender/README.md

 ## RoadMap
 1. ~~Update to support latest version of blender~~
+2. 🔨 github action for release and deps collect
-2. 🔨 Stable release
+3. 🔨 Stable release
-3. 🚧 Better documentation
+4. 🚧 Better documentation